 • 1.5% decline in real GNP

-• Six-months or more of decline in manufacturing
+• Six months or more of decline in industrial production

 How Often Do Recessions Occur?